Quick summary

 Invalid work contract

-If the work contract does not comply with the requirements of the law, it could be found invalid.
+If a works contract does not meet the requirements of the law, it could be found invalid.
 In most cases, however, it will be necessary for the contracting party to plead invalidity.
-If neither party objects, the contract will be seen as valid and will have to be followed.
+This is because if neither party objects, the contract will be seen as valid and will have to be followed.

 If you wish to terminate the work contract early, we will assess your case in a legal consultation.
 This is the only way to make sure that the contract is terminated correctly.